Kim Bobo

-Kimberly Ann Bobo (born 1954) is an American religious and workers' rights activist, and current executive director of the Virginia Interfaith Center for Public Policy (VICPP), a non-partisan advocacy coalition based in Richmond, Virginia.
+Kimberly Ann Bobo (born 1954) is an American religious and workers' rights activist, and former executive director of the Virginia Interfaith Center for Public Policy (VICPP), a non-partisan advocacy coalition based in Richmond, Virginia.
 Bobo is a nationally known promoter of social justice who leads VICPP's advocacy, outreach, and development work.
 She wrote a book on faith-based organizing entitled Lives Matter: A Handbook for Christian Organizing.

 Bobo moved to Virginia from Chicago, where she founded and served as executive director of Interfaith Worker Justice, the nation's largest network of people of faith engaging in local and national actions to improve wages, benefits, and conditions for workers.
 Prior to that, Bobo was national organizing director for Bread for the World and an instructor at the Midwest Academy.
 In 1991, she founded the Chicago Interfaith Committee on Worker Issues.
 Leading efforts for a living wage, she is widely quoted in national newspapers and broadcast media as an expert on worker justice issues.
 She has also written books and articles on wage issues and community organizing.